 Regional Round-Tables

 The regional round-tables are a recommended mechanism to engage the public administration, and more policy-oriented partners.
 The concept would be that the executive board, during an extended session of their own quarterly meeting, invites the regional and territorial representatives (many of whom are in the AB), to join a specific discussion on socio-economic and socio-political developments which are relevant for influencing the strategic orientations of the network’s operations.
-The Secretariat will organise and moderate the regional round tables on behalf of the network.
+The EB will organise and moderate the regional round tables on behalf of the network.
 It is recommended that the location of the regional round-table moves between the different territorial areas represented (Lower Austria, Trnava, Bratislava, Vienna, Burgenland), throughout the years of the network’s operation.

 Transnational Round Tables